A Brief History of Arran

 Lochranza Castle

-Lochranza Castle is a striking 13th-century ruin perched on a narrow spit of land at the head of Loch Ranza in the north of Arran.
-Originally built as a fortified hall house, it played a role in Scotland’s medieval power struggles and is believed to have been used by Robert the Bruce during his campaign to reclaim the Scottish throne.
+Originally built as a fortified hall house, Lochranza Castle played a role in Scotland’s medieval power struggles.
+Robert the Bruce is believed to have used the castle during his campaign to reclaim the Scottish throne.
 Over the centuries, it passed through the hands of various noble families and was later used as a hunting lodge.
-Today, its dramatic setting surrounded by mountains and overlooking the sea makes it a favourite spot for photographers.
-Lochranza is also a greatspot to see red deer which can often be seen grazing in or near the village.

 Arran Heritage Museum (Museum Website)